corda/corda-docs-portal/content/en/tools/digital-currencies/approving-or-rejecting-issuance-requests.md

     weight: 1370
     parent: digital-currencies-tokens-overview
     identifier: digital-currencies-approving-rejecting-issuance-requests-issuer
-    description: "Digital Currencies documentation describing how to approve or reject issuance requests, as an issue, via the GUI"
+    description: "Digital Currencies documentation describing how to approve or reject issuance requests via the GUI"
-title: "Approving or Rejecting Issuance Requests (as Issuer)"
+title: "Approving or Rejecting Issuance Requests"
 ---

 An inssuance request must be approved by both: